nawaphonOHM/CSVtoJSON/README.md

 Convert .csv file to .json

-How does code works:
+## How does code works:

-1.Insert file name or full path file name where locate.
+1. Insert file name or full path file name where locate.

-2.Insert json file name which you want.
+1. Insert json file name which you want.

-Note: If you insert file name, Code will be search all drives start at drive C, While searching if match code will ask you that: Is it correct path?, If you type yes, Code will be stop searching.
+### Note: If you insert file name, Code will be search all drives start at drive C, While searching if match code will ask you that: Is it correct path?, If you type yes, Code will be stop searching.

 3.Code will working following by data that you insert.